gardener/gardener/docs/development/testing.md

 Integration tests in Gardener use the `sigs.k8s.io/controller-runtime/pkg/envtest` package.
 It sets up a temporary control plane (etcd + kube-apiserver) and runs the test against it.

+Package `github.com/gardener/gardener/pkg/envtest` augments controller-runtime's `envtest` package by starting and registering `gardener-apiserver`.
+This is used to test controllers that act on resources in the Gardener APIs (aggregated APIs).

 Historically, [test machinery tests](#test-machinery-tests) have also been called "integration tests".
 However, test machinery does not perform integration testing but rather executes a form of end-to-end tests against a real landscape.
 Hence, we tried to sharpen the terminology that we use to distinguish between "real" integration tests and test machinery tests but you might still find "integration tests" referring to test machinery tests in old issues or outdated documents.